By J. L. Starkey

 When the legend becomes a fact…maybe

-The birthdate discrepancy may explain part of the family story about Grandpa’s first enlistment, but the other parts don’t seem based in truth.
+The birthdate discrepancy may explain part of the family story about Grandpa’s first enlistment, but the other parts don’t seem based in any semblance of the truth.
 Grandpa wasn’t kicked out of the military (as is evidenced by his pension eligibility), and his father almost certainly did not pay for his discharge.

 I wish I could say that I discovered all of the details behind this legend, but that’s not how it worked.
 This wasn’t like Grandpa’s time in the Navy – not even close.
 This time, there were no newspaper articles about his achievements, and sadly, there were no photos, either.

 Grandpa’s time in the Army may have ended abruptly, but his military career was far from over.
 Less than two years after his discharge, he would enlist again, this time in the Navy.
 A bright and exciting future lay ahead of him, and it included honors, adventures, shenanigans…and a certain tattoo of Felix the Cat.